mmistakes/minimal-mistakes/_posts/2024-04-10-kotlin-flows.md

 ---
-title: "The Ultimate Guide to Kotlin Flows"
+title: "Kotlin Flows - The Ultimate Guide"
-date: 2024-03-10
+date: 2024-04-10
 header:
     image: "/images/blog cover.jpg"
 tags: [kotlin]
-excerpt: "This article will focus on another crucial concept in Kotlin Coroutines: Kotlin flows.
-Flows are a reactive data structure you didn't know, but you can't live without them once you know them."
+excerpt: "This article thoroughly covers a crucial concept in Kotlin Coroutines: Kotlin Flows.
+Flows are a reactive data structure you probably didn't know, but you can't live without them once you know them."
 toc: true
 toc_label: "In this article"
 ---

 _By [Riccardo Cardin](https://github.com/rcardin)_

+Video version:

+{% include video id="p6SagGRLYaE" provider="youtube" %}

 In the article [Kotlin Coroutines—A Comprehensive Introduction](https://blog.rockthejvm.com/kotlin-coroutines-101/), we saw how to use Kotlin Coroutines to write asynchronous code in a more natural and readable way.
 This article will focus on another crucial concept in Kotlin Coroutines: Kotlin flows.
 Flows are a data structure you didn't know, but you can't live without them once you know them.
 So, without further ado, let's dive into Kotlin Flows.